-9 Best National & State Parks in South Dakota
+11 Best National & State Parks in South Dakota

 Standing proudly as the gateway to the American West, the state of South Dakota is filled with history, adventure, and a wide range of astounding landscapes.
-Spread throughout the state, extending from the glacial lakes and prairies in the northeast to the Black Hills and Badlands in the west, South Dakota proudly displays these scenic areas through a vast system of state and national parks.
+From the glacial lakes and prairies in the northeast to the Black Hills and Badlands in the west, South Dakota proudly displays these scenic areas through a vast system of state and national parks.

-1 Badlands National Park
+1. Badlands National Park

-Boasting beautiful buttes, pinnacles, and spires, Badlands National Park stands brightly against the prairies of South Dakota.
+Boasting beautiful buttes, pinnacles, and spires, Badlands National Park stands brightly against the prairies of western South Dakota.
 Created by ancient deposits of sediments and minerals, followed by 500,000 years of erosion, the layered rocks of different color lend to a stunning landscape.

 The Ben Reifel Visitor Center, on the southeastern edge of the park, is a great place to start your visit.
 After collecting information and getting questions answered from park rangers at the visitor center, heading west on Highway 240 takes you through the heart of the park, with plenty of places to pull-off and enjoy the environment.

-2 Custer State Park
+2. Custer State Park

-Encompassing more than 70,000 acres within the Black Hills National Forest, Custer State Park ranks as one of the largest state parks in the nation, and alongside the scenic drives, abundant wildlife, and eye-popping geological beauty, it's certainly one of the top tourist attractions in the state.
+Encompassing more than 71,000 acres within Black Hills National Forest, Custer State Park ranks as one of the largest state parks in the nation.
+Alongside the scenic drives, abundant wildlife, and eye-popping geological beauty, Custer State Park ranks high as one of the top tourist attractions in the state.

 Address: 13329 U.S. 16A, Custer, South Dakota